24 Sussex Drive: Use

 Despite the building not having any bureaucratic function, it has been the location of protests, such as when farmers drove their tractors in a convoy past the front of the property in 2006 and when Greenpeace activists chained themselves to the front gates in March 2007.

-Stephen Harper is the most recent prime minister to have resided at 24 Sussex Drive, leaving in 2015.

 Architecture

 The residence at 24 Sussex Drive is a large, limestone-clad structure set on 1.6 ha on the south bank of the Ottawa River, overlooking Governor Bay, next to the French embassy and opposite the main entrance to Rideau Hall.
-The house consists of 35 rooms spread on four floors, including the basement, connected by an elevator and many staircases.
+Prior to the upcoming renovations, the house consists of 35 rooms spread on four floors, including the basement, connected by an elevator and many staircases.
 The basement consists of support rooms, while the main floor holds the dining room, living room, kitchen (which is staffed by a head chef and support staff), main stair hall, prime minister's library, and a sun room.
 The second floor is primarily bedrooms, including the master bedroom, as well as a family room (described by Margaret Trudeau as her "freedom room") and the office of prime minister's spouse.
 The third floor contains additional bedrooms and a private study for the prime minister.

 The exterior of the house is a mid-century modern take on Norman Revival architecture.
 When originally built, it was very much of the Victorian (Queen Anne) style; it had high gables, extensive verandahs, and a liberal use of gingerbread trim.
 A turret was added by the Edwards family in 1907.
 After it was decided in 1950 the house would become the official residence of the prime minister, the turret, widow's walk, trim, main gable at the front, verandahs, and porte-cochère were removed and an extension added to the east.
 The interior was gutted, save for part of the dining room.